danvalen1/Corona-Employment/README.md

 ## Business Problem

 In order to allocate resources effectively, we need to understand which features are most important in determining unemployment during a time of financial crisis.
-Once we understand which features are important, we can monitor primarily areas with the highest probability of showing employment loss, saving time and money.
+Once we understand which features are important, we can primarily monitor areas with the highest probability of showing employment loss, saving time and money.

 ## Data

 The demographic data used in this study comes from the `Current Population Survey` (CPS) conducted by `The United States Census Bureau`.
 The CPS tracks upwards of 60,000 households accross the US using multistaged stratified statistical sampling.
 Each house hold is followed for four months at a time.
+We therefore subsetted the survey for heads of household that were employed in april but had lost their jobs by July.

 In addition, we collected data from:
 - Covid data from [New York Times](https://github.com/nytimes/covid-19-data)